martaGG/S2D2/README.md

-# S2D2: Small-scale Significant DBSCAN Detection
+# S2D2: Small Significant DBSCAN Detection

-Python3 code for the detection of small pristine structure with 3-sigma significance associated to position/velocity of stars (or young stellar objects) in starForming Regions.
+Python3 code for the detection of small pristine structure with user defined associated to position/velocity of stars (or young stellar objects) in starForming Regions.
 Developed under the SFM (StarFormMapper) EU project.

 S2D2 uses DBSCAN detect the smallest significant structure in a spatial/spatial-kinematic space.
-The procedure proposes, in structured regions, calculation of the epsilon and Nmin parameters (as described in González et al. 2020 and references therein) for DBSCAN to retrieve the smallest structures in the region with a 3-sigma level of significance.
+The procedure proposes, in structured regions, calculation of the epsilon and Nmin parameters (as described in González et al. 2020 and references therein) for DBSCAN to retrieve the smallest structures in the region with a minimum level of significance.
 If the region is not structured, or the user wants it, eps and Nmin can be supplied, and Dbscan will be performed with these parameters, without, however, guaranteeing any level of significance.

 Usage example:
 ```